LCHS Quarterly Meeting – Sunday July 10th, 2022 at 2:30 pm

 LCHS Quarterly Meeting – Sunday July 11th, 2021 at 2:30 pm

-The Lawrence County Historical Society will meet at 2:30 p.m. on Sunday, October 20th, 2019 at the Powhatan Historic Courthouse.
+The Lawrence County Historical Society will meet at 2:30 p.m. on Sunday, July 11th 2021 at the Historic County Courthouse at Powhatan.

 When the Times Dispatch was sold in 2019, the Historical Society reached out to John & Renee Bland about the huge collection of photographs stored in the basement of the TD building and they gifted all of the images to the Society.
 This collection consisted of literally thousands of images in 46 boxes dating circa 1969 to 2009.